ralstan-vaz/go-boilerplate/README.md

 It would contain code to start up the project.
 All dependencies would also be created here and then passed to the respective packages.

 ### pkg
 It would mainly contain library code.
 It could contain multiple packages some of which may depend on other packages.
-Eventually, some pkg will be used by /apis to get exposed.
+Eventually, some pkg will be used by pkg/apis to get exposed.

+### pkg/apis
+It contains controllers for the pkgs that need to be exposed.
+Each protocol can have different implementations.
+Each protocol's implementation can reside in its respective directories.

 ### builder
 It contains the scripts need to build the code.
 Containerization scripts would reside here.